aBornDev/GridGen/README.md

 ## How to Use

-1. Open the `index.html` file in any modern web browser (like Chrome, Firefox, or Edge).
+1. Open the application by navigating to its GitHub Pages URL in your browser.
+For local use, you can also open the `index.html` file directly.
 2. Use the control panel to configure your grid map:
     *   Select the page orientation.
     *   Enter the desired number of rows and columns.